Dungyichao/Mastermind/README.md

 # Mastermind
 ## 1. About the game<br />
 This game involves two persons(ex.
 Tom, Jack).
 Each of the player will think of a sequence of 4 digit number without duplicate such as 1234 or 4705.
 One of the player need to guess another player's answer.
-During the guessing process, Tom will guess a sequence of number and Jack will response the guessing with two number A and B.  A represents the number of digit with correct value as well as the correct position.
+During the guessing process, Tom will guess a sequence of number and Jack will response the guessing with two number **A** and **B**.
+A represents the number of digit with correct value as well as the correct position.
 B represents the number of digit with correct value but wrong position.
+Tom will give another guess based on the information of A and B and then Jack will give another A, B value as response.
+The guessing process will terminate untill Tom come up with the right answer of Jack.<br />
+## 2. How the computer works<br />